LFCC officially changing name to Laurel Ridge on Thursday

 Lord Fairfax Community College will officially become Laurel Ridge Community College on Thursday, a name change being implemented due to Lord Fairfax having been a slave owner and loyalist during the American Revolution.

-The school’s board decided to change the name when the State Board of Community Colleges — which governs Virginia’s 23 community colleges — asked schools to revisit their names last summer.
+The school’s board decided to change the name when the State Board of Community Colleges — which governs Virginia’s 23 community colleges — asked schools to revisit their names in 2020.
 In July 2021, the board approved LFFC becoming known as Laurel Ridge at its Middletown, Warrenton, Luray, and Vint Hill locations.

 The Middletown campus at noon Thursday will unveil a sign with the new name and there will be a flag-raising ceremony to officially symbolize the new era of Laurel Ridge.